AdobeDocs/analytics-learn.en/help/implementation/via-adobe-launch/creating-data-elements-in-launch-for-the-analytics-implementation.md

 # Creating [!UICONTROL Data Elements] in [!DNL Launch] for the [!DNL Analytics] Implementation

-This video shows how to create [!UICONTROL data elements] for your [!DNL Analytics] implementation in [!DNL Launch], based on the variables and events decided upon and documented in a [!DNL Solution Design Reference] (SDR) document.
+This video shows how to create [!UICONTROL data elements] for your [!DNL Analytics] implementation in [!DNL Experience Platform Launch], based on the variables and events decided upon and documented in a [!DNL Solution Design Reference] (SDR) document.

 >[!VIDEO](https://video.tv.adobe.com/v/28760/?quality=12)